 This film represents one of the rare instances where Oliver Stone was able to cast his very first choice for a starring role in one of his motion pictures.
 Tom Cruise was Stone's definite preference for the role of Ron Kovic, a casting decision that Kovic ultimately stood by.

 During the demonstration, one of the speakers says that the Bronze Star and Purple Heart honors he earned in Vietnam mean nothing.
-These are the same two honors that director Oliver Stone and the real Ron Kovic received after serving in Vietnam.
+These are the same two honors that Oliver Stone and the real Ron Kovic received after serving in Vietnam.